Elementary abelian subgroups: from algebraic groups to finite groups: Non-toral subgroups of exceptional algebraic groups

 \begin{proposition}[Griess; Andersen et al.] Let $p$ be an odd prime and let $G$ be a simple algebraic group of exceptional type over an algebraically closed field $K$ of characteristic $\ell \neq p$.
 If $E\leq G$ is a non-toral elementary abelian $p$-subgroup, then $p\in\{3,5\}$ and $(G,E)$ appears in Table~\ref{tabsubs35}.
 Each line of the table corresponds to a unique $G$-conjugacy class; supplementing comments are given in Remark~\ref{remtabsubs35}. \end{proposition}

 {

 }

-\begin{remarks} These remarks supplement Proposition \ref{prop:algsub}. \begin{iprf} \item The normaliser structure is taken from \cite[\S 8]{Andersen}, which correct errors in \cite{Griess} for the centralisers and normalisers of the non-toral subgroups $3^{3}$ in $E_{7}$, and $(3^{5})_{a}$ and $(3^{3})_{b}$ in $E_{8}$.
-Although we only give normaliser structure using short notation, in \cite{Andersen} the precise action of $N_{G}(E)/C_{G}(E)$ is given on each subgroup $E$. \item For adjoint $G$ of type $E_{6}$, in \cite[Theorem 8.10]{Andersen} the distribution is given of the pre-image $\widetilde{E}$ of $E$ in the simply connected cover of $G$.
+\begin{remark} These remarks supplement Proposition \ref{prop:algsub}. \begin{ithm} \item The normaliser structure is taken from \cite[\S 8]{Andersen}, which correct errors in \cite{Griess} for the centralisers and normalisers of the non-toral subgroups $3^{3}$ in $E_{7}$, and $(3^{5})_{a}$ and $(3^{3})_{b}$ in $E_{8}$.
+Although we only give normaliser structure using short notation, in \cite{Andersen} the precise action of $N_{G}(E)/C_{G}(E)$ is given on each subgroup~$E$. \item For adjoint $G$ of type $E_{6}$, in \cite[Theorem 8.10]{Andersen} the distribution is given of the pre-image $\widetilde{E}$ of $E$ in the simply connected cover of $G$.
 Since multiplication by an element of the centre permutes $3\A$, $3\B$, and elements whose square is in $3\B$ (while preserving the class of elements in $3\C$ and $3\D$), it is straightforward to derive the above distribution of $E$ from that of $\widetilde{E}$, and vice-versa.
 The notation $3\AB$ denotes the unique conjugacy class which is the image of the classes $3\A$ and $3\B$ (and also the inverse of elements in $3\B$).
-The inverse of the class $3\E$ is denoted $3\E'$. \item For $G$ of type $E_7$, the classification is independent of the isogeny type, because the simply connected group has centre of order $2$, and thus by the Schur-Zassenhaus theorem, for $p \neq 2$ each elementary abelian $p$-subgroup of the adjoint group lifts uniquely to an isomorphic copy in the simply connected group.
-In the table, the group $Z$ is the kernel of the isogeny $G_{\ssc} \to G$ from the simply connected cover $G_{\ssc}$ of $G$; thus $Z=1$ if $G=G_{\ssc}$ and $Z=2$ if $G=G_{\ad}$. \end{iprf} \end{remarks}
+The inverse of the class $3\E$ is denoted $3\E'$. \item For $G$ of type $E_7$, the classification is independent of the isogeny type, because the simply connected group has centre of order $2$, and now the Schur-Zassenhaus Theorem implies that for $p \neq 2$ each elementary abelian $p$-subgroup of the adjoint group lifts uniquely to an isomorphic copy in the simply connected group.
+In the table, the group $Z$ is the kernel of the isogeny $G_{\ssc} \to G$ from the simply connected cover $G_{\ssc}$ of $G$, that is, $Z=1$ if $G=G_{\ssc}$, and $Z=2$ if $G=G_{\ad}$ and $\ell \neq 2$. \end{ithm} \end{remark}